-- not to alter the share capital or make distributions to shareholders; - not to acquire or dispose of assets, incur liabilities, enter into material agreements or commit to capital expenditure in excess of a specified value; - not to create encumbrances; - to maintain, without alteration, insurance policies; - not to alter terms of employment or benefit entitlements or hire new employees on salaries in excess of a specified amount; - not to commence litigation or waive any claims; - to conduct the business in accordance with applicable law; and - to grant access to the target company's books, records and premises.
+- not to alter the share capital or make distributions to shareholders; - not to acquire or dispose of assets, incur liabilities, enter into material agreements or commit to capital expenditure in excess of a specified value; - · not to create encumbrances; - · to maintain, without alteration, insurance policies; - not to alter terms of employment or benefit entitlements or hire new employees on salaries in excess of a specified amount; - not to commence litigation or waive any claims; - to conduct the business in accordance with applicable law; and - to grant access to the target company's books, records and premises.

-A seller may also agree not to solicit competing proposals, to notify the buyer of any unsolicited approaches in respect of the target company or business and in respect of an auction process, with effect from closing, and to assign the benefit of any confidentiality agreements entered into with other potential buyers.
+A seller may also agree not to solicit competing proposals, to notify the buyer of any unsolicited approaches in respect of the target company or business and to assign the benefit of any confidentiality agreements entered into with other potential buyers.